dormouseroared/next-blog/markdown-posts/youtube-embed.md

 > Probably better now that the bit of css is in the globals.css

-> maybe have another look at Brad putting in some CSS to handle markdown converted to html and anywhere else that does similar...
+> maybe have another look at putting in some CSS to handle markdown converted to html and anywhere else that does similar...